YOUR 2022 IMPACT FOR ANIMALS

 ENDING FACTORY FARMING

 Cows, pigs, chickens, and other animals spend their lives trapped inside factory farms to produce dairy, meat, and eggs.
-Packed into windowless sheds, mother pigs live in crates so small they can’t turn around.
+Packed in sheds, mother pigs live in crates so small they can’t turn around.
 Chickens live amongst their own waste, struggle to walk or stand, and suffer chronic pain.
 Cows endure forced impregnation and separation from their calves.
 And hens are confined to tiny cages, unable to spread their wings.

 Increasing Animal Protections in Argentina, Brazil, Paraguay, and Uruguay

 Animal Equality in Brazil and Eurogroup organized a conference with key decision makers to discuss the negative impacts of the European Union’s Mercosur Free Trade Agreement (FTA) that will define the trade relations between the EU and some Latin American countries and that doesn’t currently include any guidelines on the treatment of animals.